itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 Variables:

 - `-v /local_folder_for_persistence:/data`: Folder to store persistent data for Red.
 You can also use a named volume.
+- `-e TOKEN=bot_token`: The token of the bot that was retrieved earlier.
-- `-e TOKEN=bot_token`: The prefix you'd like Red to use.
+- `-e PREFIX=.`: The prefix you'd like Red to use.
+By default, this is `.`.
 You can specify multiple prefixes by adding more variables, such as PREFIX2, PREFIX3, up to PREFIX5.

 During the initial run, the container may take some time to start while all the Red dependencies are being installed.
 Subsequent starts should be much faster, like a lightning-fast tail wag.

 > Want to monitor the installation progress or view logs?
 Use `docker logs --follow [containerid]` to see real-time logs.
 {: .prompt-info }

+More variables and what they do can be found on the <a href="https://github.com/PhasecoreX/docker-red-discordbot" target="_blank">GitHub Repo</a>.

 ## Docker Recommendations
 Once your Red bot is up and running, you might want to give the container a meaningful name and configure it to restart with the system.
 The previous command only started the container with a random name.
 Use docker ps to view a list of running containers and their names.